Rcomian/knowledgebase/sql/dacpac.md

 I haven't yet found a way to do this nicely.
 However this way works.
 The one compromise is that the login must be added to the server security tab before the DACPAC is deployed.

 What we do is make use of the post deployment scripts.
-This does make the upgrade come with a warning, but I think it's a better warning than "This database changed" which means investigation should be required.
+This makes the upgrade come with a warning, but I think it's a better warning than "This database changed" which means investigation should be required.

 The post deployment script looks like the following: